sergepaulc/Meerkat/README.md

 ## Introducing Meerkat

-While there are a lot of tools for software engineers for tracking stories, tasks, issues, and bugs, there are very few tools for product managers.
+While there are a lot of tools for software engineers for tracking engineering stories, tasks, issues, and bugs, there are very few tools for product managers.

 In many cases, product managers have to develop many documents and upload them on a wiki to share them accross an organization.